r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.3.4 =
+Fixed: Incompatibility between Three.js and three-vrm was causing vrm files to fail to render.
+This should be in working order again.

 = 1.3.3 =
 Fixes: 3OV is now fully compatible with the iframed/site editor.
 Yay!
 This was a scary bug that I didnt know how we'd solve.
 We we're able to contribute a fix upstream in Three.js!
 Please do report any problems.